manudevelopia/meeknu/README.md

-# meeknu
+# Meeknu-api
-Create menus in a weely basis
+Create menus in a weekly basis